tedsluis/genai-proxy/README.md

 **Usage:**
 1. Adjust the `Environment` variables.
 2. Reload systemd:
   `sudo systemctl daemon-reload`
+3. Build container image
+  `sudo podman build -t genai-proxy:latest -f Containerfile .`
-3. Start the service:
+4. Start the service:
   `sudo systemctl start genai-proxy`
-4. (Optional) Enable on boot:
+5. (Optional) Enable on boot:
   `sudo systemctl enable genai-proxy`

 ## Accessibilty

 The genai-proxy has no authentication and must therefor not be exposed to other hosts.
 Limit access strictly to the local machine (127.0.0.1).

 - Bind the container to localhost only: use `-p 127.0.0.1:8111:8111` instead of `-p 8111:8111`.
 - Ensure your firewall blocks inbound connections to port `8111` from external networks (the port should not be reachable from outside the host).
+- If you decide to run **main.py** without container, make sure you run it like: `uvicorn main:app --host 127.0.0.1 --port 8111`

 ## List models